 - If Total Phosphorus is not reported, then use the Phosphate load (converted to pounds of P) estimate total phosphorus.

-The Loading Tool also calculates flow-weighted average concentrations for the aggregated nitrogen and aggregated phosphorus discharges.
+The Loading Tool then calculates flow-weighted average concentrations for the aggregated nitrogen and aggregated phosphorus discharges.
 The Nutrient Model uses these aggregated nutrient concentrations to generate summary statistics, calculate typical pollutant concentrations (TPCs), and estimate nutrient discharges for facilities that are likely discharge nutrients but do not have nutrient data in ICIS-NPDES.
-The Nutrient Model methodology is described in the steps below.
+The Nutrient Model methodology is described in detail in the steps below.

 1. Infill Missing Standard Industrial Classification (SIC) Code Data

 The Nutrient Model uses the facility SIC code to identify facilities in industries that are likely to discharge nutrients.
 The Loading Tool uses SIC code data from EPA's Integrated Compliance Information System - National Pollutant Discharge Elimination System (ICIS-NPDES) and Federal Registry Service (FRS) to identify the industrial sector of the discharger.
 The Loading Tool uses FRS SIC code data if there are no SIC code data in ICIS-NPDES.
 Although EPA policy requires authorized NPDES permit programs to enter SIC code data into ICIS-NPDES for all facilities (majors and minors), SIC code data are not available for 35% of permits in ICIS-NPDES.
 EPA used the following procedure to improve the completeness and accuracy of the SIC code data in the Loading Tool database.

 - Apply SIC Code Corrections from U.S. Geological Survey (USGS): EPA used the error correction data supplied to EPA by USGS.
 Maupin and Ivahnenko (2011) estimated nutrient pollutant discharges from point sources in six major U.S. watersheds (Major River Basins 1 through 5, and 7).1